Undergraduate to Medical School Initiative (UMSI)

 Step 1: Applications to Texas Tech University

-- Apply to TTU through Apply Texas
+- Apply to TTU through Apply Texas, the Common App, or the Coalition Application

 - Nonrefundable $75 application fee (or application fee waiver)